canonical/postgresql-k8s-operator/docs/how-to/monitoring-cos/enable-tracing.md

 juju switch <k8s_controller_name>:<cos_model_name>
 ```
 Then, deploy the dependencies of Tempo following [this tutorial](https://discourse.charmhub.io/t/tutorial-deploy-tempo-ha-on-top-of-cos-lite/15489).
 In particular, we would want to:
-- Deploy the minio charm
+- Deploy the MinIO charm
 - Deploy the s3 integrator charm
-- Add a bucket in minio using a python script
+- Add a bucket in MinIO using a python script
-- Configure s3 integrator with the minio credentials
+- Configure s3 integrator with the MinIO credentials

-Finally, deploy and integratre with Tempo HA in [a monolithic setup](https://discourse.charmhub.io/t/tutorial-deploy-tempo-ha-on-top-of-cos-lite/15489#deploy-monolithic-setup).
+Finally, deploy and integrate with Tempo HA in [a monolithic setup](https://discourse.charmhub.io/t/tutorial-deploy-tempo-ha-on-top-of-cos-lite/15489).

 ## Offer interfaces